 Finally, the Company's PBR Application includes four proposed PIMs and three tracking metrics.
-The annual PIMs rider is designed to distribute or collect penalties and rewards based on DEC's performance with respect to Commission-approved PIMs during each rate year.
+The annual PIMs rider is designed to distribute or collect penalties and rewards based on DEP's performance with respect to Commission-approved PIMs during the Rate Year.
 Following this section, the remainder of our testimony is devoted to describing the Company's proposed PIMs and how they effectuate certain policy goals in the PBR Statute.